 - Legal Follies

-- Middle Eastern & South Asian Law Students Association
+- Middle Eastern & Southeast Asian Law Students Association

 - National Security Law Society

-- Native American Law Students Association & Peoples
+- Native American and other Indigenous Peoples Law Students Association & Peoples

 - OWLS (Older Wiser Law Students)